 Vendors are cautioned against making a delivery or performing a service for the College without having an authorized purchase order.
 If vendors supply items to College personnel without proper authorization, the vendor must assume the responsibility for collection of the payment of these goods or services from the individual with whom the transaction was made.
 However, for authorized purchases, deliveries shall be made to the address indicated on the purchase order or to other locations as authorized by the Purchasing Department or other College departments.

-After items have been delivered or services have been performed, invoices shall be sent to:
+After items have been delivered or services have been performed, invoices shall be sent to Accounts Payable at:

 Miami Dade College

 Miami, FL 33176

 To ensure prompt payment of your invoice, the purchase order number must appear on your invoice.
 Failure to indicate the College purchase order number on your invoice will result in a delay of the payment and the possible return of the invoice.

 According to College policy, the Purchasing Department is authorized to use State contracts, other Florida Community College or University contracts, School Board contracts, and County contracts.
 This procedure allows the College to waive competitive bidding as these contracts have already been bid.
 Substantial quantity savings are obtained by using these contracts since they are based on the requirements of other entities within the State of Florida.

 The College is committed to encourage utilization of minority and female-owned firms in the procurement of goods, services and construction-related activities in accordance with applicable law.
 Minority and female-owned firms should complete a vendor application which will be kept on file in the Purchasing Department.

 It is the policy of Miami-Dade College to provide minority and female-owned businesses with an opportunity to participate in construction-related services and contracts for the provision of commodities, contractual services and consulting services, and to encourage participation by such businesses.
 This policy will apply to all College procurement activities.